coralnet/coralnet/docs/installation.rst

 From now on, whenever you need to get your packages up to date, activate your virtual environment and run ``pip install -U -r requirements/<name>.txt``.

+- Add ``--dry-run`` to see what will be installed without actually doing anything yet.

+- ``-U`` helps to get the latest patch-version for packages when our requirement only pins the major/minor versions.
+However, it does not help with upgrading transitive dependencies, and those occasionally need some attention (such as scipy).

 Settings
 --------